Table of Contents

 For those of you who want just one front intake fan, it is always best to consider the bottom as shown in the image.

-Some people however prefer installing it in the middle of the front so that it directly blows air onto the motherboard area.
+Some people however prefer installing it in the middle of the front so that it directly blows air onto the Motherboard Area.

 Always keep in mind the cable length of your fan.
 If you install a fan in a certain position and the cable length cannot reach the designated port on the motherboard, you’re in some trouble.

-also read: Does Motherboard Affect Performance?
+Also Read: Does Motherboard Affect Performance?

 To physically install the case fan, line up the 4 corner holes of the fan with 4 matching holes on the case, and screw them in using screws.
 Those screws must have come with the fan box.

 Should you screw in super tight?
 Not really.
 Just make sure that the fan is tightly mounted to avoid vibration/rattling noises.

 Look at the fan header closest to your fan to keep things nice and clean.
 If the need arises, use cable ties to avoid fan cables from getting messy.

 Your motherboard might also have a PWR_FAN (power fan) header, but avoid using that if you can as it’s typically meant to be used to monitor power supply fans.

 Just don’t use the CPU_FAN header as that’s only for connecting a CPU cooler fan.
 The same applies to the PUMP_FAN (for AiO liquid CPU coolers only).

-What if Your Motherboard Doesn’t have Enough Fan Ports?
+What If Your Motherboard Doesn’t Have Enough Fan Ports?

 If you don’t have enough fan headers on your motherboard for a certain amount of fans that you want to install, you can simply plug the remaining fans into the PSU.

-Connecting Fans to PSU
+1. Connecting Fans To PSU

 If you plug case fans directly into the PSU (Power Supply Unit), you won’t be able to control the fan speed.
 That means the fan will always run at maximum speed.
 However, sometimes you’re left with no options.